Dear client and partner,

 If you have to stay in the hospital longer after birth, then the rules of the hospital apply regarding visitors.

-We are doing our postpartum visits as usual.
+We are doing the necessary postpartum visits.

 The heel prick (blood test) and hearing test of your child will be done as usual.